ESWolfson89/Entity-Resolution-Exercise/README.md

 # Entity-Resolution-Exercise

 Files included with this exercise:
-1) The original csv files, assessment PDF and readme questions provided with the exercise
+1) The original csv files and assessment pdf provided with the exercise
 2) entityresolution.py: The code for the entire pipeline in Dagster and Python
 3) query.py: The code for the SQL queries as strings used while executing the SQL code by making calls to the database